homieiot/convention/README.md

 Examples: A device might have an `IP` attribute, a node will have a `name` attribute, and a property will have a `unit` attribute.

+**Value:**
+*Properties* and *attributes* have a *value* that is transported in the payload ("message") of a specific MQTT topic.
+If a value is of a numeric data type, it MUST be converted to string.
+Booleans MUST be converted to "true" or "false".
+All *values* MUST be encoded as UTF-8 strings.

 ### Base Topic

 The base topic you will see in the following convention will be `homie/`.